 Parents should also consider presenting real-life scenarios for their children to talk about and learn from them.
-Think about it – wouldn’t telling a story prove more effective than merely listing what they can or can’t do while browsing the web?
-You can also show them short clips to help them better understand consequences of, let’s suppose, positing too much of their information online.
+Think about it – wouldn’t tell a story to prove more effective than merely listing what they can or can’t do while browsing the web?
+You can also show them short clips to help them better understand the consequences of, let’s suppose, positing too much of their information online.

 13. Help create uncrackable passwords

 Passwords are often the first (and sometimes only) line of defense against unauthorized access.
-So, it’s crucial your children use passwords that are difficult to crack.
+So, your children must use passwords that are difficult to crack.
 Ideally, they need to at least 12 characters long and mustn’t be reused across multiple sites.
-We’d advise you go through our password security guide to learn the essentials of creating, managing, and securing strong passwords.
+We’d advise you to go through our password security guide to learn the essentials of creating, managing, and securing strong passwords.

 14. Make internet safety for kids fun

-Around 59% of U.S teens have fallen victim to bullying or harassment online, according to a recent survey.
-Cyber bullying kids is a growing problem and it not only impacts the victim’s morale and self-esteem, but can also potentially lead to conditions like depression and anxiety.
-There have also been cases of children ending their own lives, so it’s important you know how to prevent cyber bullying.
+Around 59% of U.S. teens have fallen victim to bullying or harassment online, according to a recent survey.
+The cyberbullying kid is a growing problem, and it not only impacts the victim’s morale and self-esteem but can also potentially lead to conditions like depression and anxiety.
+There have also been cases of children ending their own lives, so you must know how to prevent cyberbullying.